truenas/documentation/content/SCALE/SCALETutorials/Shares/WebDAV/ConfigureWebDAV.md

 4. Click through the screens until you see **Specify the location of your website**, and enter the URL to the configured WebDAV location  (*IP address*:8080/*Sharename*).

-5. enter the WebDAV user name and password.
+5. Enter the WebDAV user name and password.

 6. Click through until you can click **Finish**.